 Rainy days and half-term holidays call for some time spent cooking with the kids.
 This guide includes a taste of everything from savoury to sweet.
 You know your child best – let them complete any tasks that you know they can achieve unaided, under your watchful eye.
 Save steps involving sharp knives, blades or scissors for yourself, or older children you judge as capable.

 Remember to set some rules, too.
 Always wash your hands before you start and after touching raw meat, stay organised and be sure to read the recipe from start to finish first.
-Also, keep your worktop tidy, ensure the kids stand clear of hot hobs and ovens, get them involved with washing up and don't let them run around in the kitchen.
+Also, keep your worktop tidy, ensure the kids stand clear of hot hobs and ovens, get them involved with washing up and avoid them running around in the kitchen.
 Most importantly – have fun.

-Teach little cooks to weigh ingredients, cream butter and sugar, and roll out their dough, then let them loose with their favourite (clean!) plastic toys to make their mark on their own completely personalised batch of biscuits.
-The recipe is particularly good for the littlest cooks as they need only pinch and pull off pieces of dough before rolling it out.
+Teach little cooks to weigh ingredients, cream butter and sugar, and roll out their dough, then let them loose with their favourite (clean) plastic toys to make their mark on their own completely personalised batch of biscuits.
+The recipe is particularly good for the youngest cooks as they need only pinch and pull off pieces of dough before rolling it out.

 Teach the kids how to make a marinade for these colourful chicken kebabs flavoured with lemon and herbs.
-A box grater is a neat trick for helping little hands grate the cucumber for tzatziki.
+A box grater is a neat trick for helping them to grate the cucumber for tzatziki.
 A few salad leaves, a tortilla to wrap it all up and they’ll be proud as punch to have helped make their own supper.